 This clause gives guidelines for the group chairman to help chairing a meeting with remote participation.

-7.1 Based on the remote participation tool used, the management team of the group decides the operation mode for the meeting.
-The modes described in clauses 7.1.1 and 7.1.2 are suggested.
-The decision of the management team is announced at the beginning of the meeting and the meeting is chaired accordingly.

-7.1.1 All remote participants are unmuted by default and can intervene at any time.
-To prevent interference of background noise, the chair reminds remote participants to mute their microphones until when they wish to contribute (see also clause 7.6).
+7.1 All remote participants should mute themselves when utilizing a tool to participate remotely.
+Remote participants only unmute when the chairman recognizes them.
+To prevent interference of background noise, the chairman reminds remote participants to mute their microphones until when they wish to contribute (see also clause 7.6).

-NOTE – This may be practical for the meeting of a very small informal group like a correspondence group, but probably not during the meeting of a Question or a Rapporteur group (if at least to avoid echo and other background noise).

-7.1.2 All remote participants are muted by default and will be unmuted by the remote participation moderator on a case-by-case basis, if they so request through the remote participation tool.

-NOTE – The remote participation moderator would then inform the meeting that a remote participant can intervene and the chairman would include the remote participant in the queue of meeting participants who want to intervene.

-7.2 In the case of physical meetings with remote participation, the group chairman and the remote participation moderator are encouraged to meet in the room ten minutes before the scheduled start of the meeting to check that the system is working and that the group chairman can display and share documents.
+7.2 In the case of physical meetings with remote participation, the group chairman and the remote participation moderator (when available) are encouraged to meet in the room ten minutes before the scheduled start of the meeting to check that the system is working and that the group chairman can display and share documents.

+NOTE – The remote participation moderator informs the meeting that a remote participant wishes to intervene and the chairman includes the remote participant in the queue of meeting participants who want to intervene.

-7.3 At the beginning of each meeting with remote participation, the group chairman announces that there is a remote facility and requests that all remote participants introduce themselves by mentioning their name and affiliation.
+7.3 At the beginning of each meeting with remote participation, the group chairman announces that there is a remote facility and state the rules governing remote participation in physical meetings.
+The group chairman also states the following: "When taking the floor, participants shall announce their name and affiliation.
+They shall be brief and clear in their interventions by speaking slowly so that those for whom English is not their native language can understand.
+Remote participants shall mute their microphone when they are not speaking."

-NOTE – Remote participants who join a meeting after the initial introduction of participants are expected to announce their arrival by mentioning their name and affiliation.
-If the remote participation tool announces participants' arrival with a specific sound, the group chairman asks new participants to introduce themselves.

-7.4 The group chairman encourages remote participants to announce their name and affiliation clearly before speaking (see also clause 8.3).

-NOTE – This is particularly useful in case of a meeting with interpretation or with participants with disabilities or specific needs (see clause 10).
+7.4 (deleted)

 7.5 The General Rules of conferences, assemblies and meetings of the Union [PP GR] apply to meetings with remote participation, in particular clauses 20.2 (Order of debates), 20.8 (Limitation of speeches) and 20.9 (Closing the list of speeches).

 7.6 Where supported by the remote participation tool, the chairman or the remote participation moderator is permitted to mute remote participants with bad connections or whose connections introduce too much noise, or may ask them to leave the meeting if the situation cannot be remedied.

+7.7 While a remote participation tool may support video, it is recommended that the group chairman does not use the share video option and turn off their camera to avoid creating bandwidth problems.

 8 Technical guidelines for remote participants